RistoBIn/international-website/src/pages/index.md

   heading: 'The Oceans Affect Us All, but Entering the Deep Is Not for Everyone'
   subheading: ''
 productSection:
-  description: |2-
+  description: |-
     You've never seen camera technology for harsh environment like this.
-    Now let's create a better world
+    Now let's create a better world.
   featuredimage: /img/camera_render.png
   featuredimageBackground: /img/camera-background.png
   features: